eblade/paz/README.md

 Notes:

 - On wayland you would use `wl-copy` and `wl-copy --primary`
-- In bash, you can do something a bit uglier to achieve the same
+- In bash, you can do something a bit uglier to achieve the same result
 - This is for the Ocaml version, Python would require the `-s` flag to print the result to stdout
 - This assumes the `paz` executable is in the `$PATH`

+## The algorithm in detail

+- The `source` is constructed as `<master>:<site>[revision]` where `[revision]` is an optional integer.
+The number `0` is never printed and negative numbers are not supported.
+- (recursion point)
+- Hash `source` with the selected hashing function
+- Base64-encode the result, except the last two characters in the "alphabet" should be changed to `98` and the padding should be `A`.
+This is called `hash`.
+- Cut `hash` to `length` and call it `password`.
+- If the iteration count is less than `min-iterations`, jump to (recursion point) with `hash` as `source`.
+- Check that the following rules are satisfied by `password`:
+  - Has at least one upper case letter
+  - Has at least one lower case letter
+  - Has at least one number
+  - Starts with a lower case letter
+- If the rules are not satisfied, jump back to (reqursion point) with `hash` as `source`.
+- Return `<password>[addition]`

 ## Maintainer